timbeaudet/knowledge_base/faq/today.md

-# Today is 2020-01-19
+# Today is 2020-01-20

 ## Objectives for the day:

-- Creating and polishing more levels for Turbo Boom! to create fun gameplay scenarios!
+- Update Key Performance Indicators
+- Writing some devlog script.

 # Purpose

-- Making a fun gam
+- Produce awesomeness.